IntuitionLabs

 Information technology is integral to modern clinical trials.
 Key areas where IT supports phases 1-3 include:

 • Electronic Data Capture (EDC) and eSource: Sponsors now almost universally use EDC systems to collect CRF data.
 FDA guidance encourages capturing data electronically at the source (eSource) to improve quality.
-IT teams implement validated EDC platforms (e.g. Medidata Rave, Oracle Clinical) with role-based access and audit trails.
+IT teams implement validated EDC platforms (e.g. Medidata Rave, Oracle Clinical One, Veeva Vault EDC) with role-based access and audit trails.
+According to the 2025 ISR Benchmarking Report, Medidata Rave EDC was named the #1 preferred EDC system by independent sponsor evaluations.
 For example, an investigator may enter exam results directly into an eCRF tablet at the visit.
 The system timestamps entries and logs changes, ensuring data integrity per 21 CFR Part 11.
 EHR-to-EDC interfaces are also emerging: patient baseline data can be auto-transferred from hospital records (with appropriate consent) to reduce manual entry.

 • Data Monitoring and Remote Access: Technology enables risk-based monitoring.
 Instead of 100% source-data verification on site, monitors use EDC dashboards and central statistical checks to find outliers or data anomalies.
-FDA’s recent guidance notes that validated electronic records (with audit trails) allow remote monitoring: inspectors require that sponsors have documented all systems used and their validation status.
-During COVID-19, many sponsors adopted remote site monitoring using VPN access to EDC and video conferencing – a trend likely to continue.
+FDA's guidance notes that validated electronic records (with audit trails) allow remote monitoring: inspectors require that sponsors have documented all systems used and their validation status.
+Remote site monitoring using VPN access to EDC and video conferencing, accelerated during the COVID-19 pandemic, has become standard practice and is now explicitly supported by ICH E6(R3).

 • Data Security and Compliance: All clinical trial data are sensitive PHI.
 IT must ensure encryption of data at rest and in transit, multi-factor authentication for users, and network firewalls.
 Systems must be validated per GxP standards, and periodic security audits (e.g. SOC 2) are prudent.
 FDA's final Part 11 guidance emphasizes that, for inspections, sponsors need to supply all data and metadata to reconstruct a trial.
 Thus, backup and disaster-recovery plans are mandatory: if a study database is electronic-only, robust backup ensures no data loss.
 Regulatory compliance also means retaining records: 21 CFR 312.57 requires sponsors to keep trial records for 2 years after marketing or 5 years after IND discontinuation.
 IT systems must support these retention periods with reliable archival.

 • Standards and Interoperability: Data standards streamline regulatory review.
 The FDA mandates the CDISC SDTM (clinical tabulation) and ADaM (analysis) standards for submitted clinical data.
 IT and biostatistics teams work together to map EDC data into SDTM domains.
 Metadata (Define-XML) and annotations must accompany datasets.
+The new CDISC Analysis Results Standard (ARS) v1.0, released in 2024, provides a schema for linking analysis results with ADaM inputs.
 Outside the regulatory domain, interoperability with healthcare data is evolving: HL7 FHIR standards are being explored for trial data exchange (e.g. patient eligibility queries), and some sponsors use common data models (OMOP, Sentinel) to link trial data with real-world evidence.
 Ensuring correct use of standards requires coordination among data managers, statisticians, and FDA liaisons.

 Conclusion

-Phases 1–3 trials form the core of drug development, each with distinct goals, designs, and regulatory expectations.
+Phases 1-3 trials form the core of drug development, each with distinct goals, designs, and regulatory expectations.
 Phase 1 focuses on safety and dose; Phase 2 on preliminary efficacy; Phase 3 on confirmatory evidence for approval.
 Key industry benchmarks (such as sample sizes, durations, success rates, and costs) differ markedly by phase, and sponsors plan accordingly.
-For IT professionals, supporting these trials means deploying robust, validated electronic systems for data capture, management, and analysis – all under strict FDA standards (21 CFR 312, Part 11, GCP).
-Familiarity with regulatory guidance (e.g. IND content, eSource and Part 11 guidances) is essential.
-In summary, effective IT infrastructure (EDC, CTMS, secure databases, and adherence to data standards) is critical to the success and compliance of clinical trials in the pharmaceutical industry.
+The regulatory landscape has evolved significantly with the finalization of ICH E6(R3) in January 2025 and its FDA adoption in September 2025, modernizing GCP for decentralized trials and digital technologies.
+For IT professionals, supporting these trials means deploying robust, validated electronic systems for data capture, management, and analysis - all under strict FDA standards (21 CFR 312, Part 11, ICH E6(R3)).
+Familiarity with regulatory guidance (e.g. IND content, eSource, Part 11, and DCT guidances) is essential.
+In summary, effective IT infrastructure (EDC, CTMS, secure databases, adherence to data standards, and AI-ready systems) is critical to the success and compliance of clinical trials in the pharmaceutical industry.

-Sources: Authoritative references include FDA guidance documents and websites, industry analyses, and clinical trial databases as cited above.
+Sources: Authoritative references include FDA guidance documents and websites, ICH guidelines, CDISC standards, industry analyses, and clinical trial databases as cited throughout this article.

 DISCLAIMER